 Passwords can be a major headache for IT managers.
 A recent Nevis study identified their favourite ways to get on top of the issue: no. 1 among the measures for increasing IT security is defining minimum lengths for passwords (62 per cent), followed by enforcing regular password changes (52 per cent) in second place.
 End users, i.e. customers and employees, are not entirely innocent either, as the majority of them tend to use password combinations that are not exactly secure.
 The classics appear on the annually recurring lists of the most popular – and at the same time most insecure – passwords, in which options like “123456”, “password” and the like occupy the inglorious leading positions.
 Of course, IT admins can exclude such negative examples in the same way that they can exclude passwords that are too short or those without numbers and/or special characters.
 But this does not even come close to eliminating their problems.

 The reason for that is the ever-increasing number of hacker attacks that exploit the weaknesses of the password system.
-If a password is not supported by additional security measures, a single act of carelessness on the part of the user is often enough to open a gateway for criminal hackers.
+If additional security measures do not support a password, a single act of carelessness on the part of the user is often enough to open a gateway for criminal hackers.
 Two very common types of attack currently in use – which differ drastically in their methodology – are credential stuffing and social engineering.

 Credential stuffing is a process in which cybercriminals exploit the tendency of users to use the same password repeatedly for different online services.
 It’s a mistake with big consequences – after all, millions of logins have been captured in several large data breaches since 2019, such as the ones at Marriott, Equifax and LinkedIn.
 This has gone hand in hand with a rapid upswing in credential stuffing.
 By automatically trying out user name/password combinations in various online services, it is possible to rapidly determine whether the captured “key” also fits other locks – and gives the hackers access to other user or email accounts.